gautamgehani/Git-and-Github-practice/README.md

 # Git-and-Github-practice
-This is the practice repository for learning git and github
+This is the practice repository for learning git and github.
+This is for learning and practicing git.